 Other distractions can lead to collisions as well.
 Eating, reading, or even changing a radio station can cause a driver to take his or her eyes off the road and thereby risk a collision.
 You may be able to do these things easily and safely, but inexperienced drivers do not have the skillset.
-Cutting down on those distractions — or even avoiding them entirely — can help decrease the possibility of an accident.
+Cutting down on those distractions or even avoiding them entirely can help decrease the possibility of an accident.

 Compare Quotes From Top Companies and Save

 Secured with SHA-256 Encryption

 Not all teen driving accidents are caused by distractions.
 Bad weather usually means poor driving conditions and these elements can challenge even the most experienced drivers.
 Parents of teenage drivers must teach their children how to drive defensively in all conditions.
 Some common ways to counter the effects of bad weather include the following:

 - Fog.
 When it is foggy out, have your student use his or her low beam lights.
 Low beams will help increase visibility without causing a reflection off of the fog.
 Also encourage your student to use windshield defrosters and, if necessary, open windows.